For Hers Review: Can Mental Health Be Overpriced?

 Disclaimer: None of the information in this article constitutes medical advice.
 All statements are merely the opinion of the writer(s).
 We recommend that patients follow their doctor’s guidance in regard to prescription medication.

 For Hers is an online mental health platform for women.
-The brand describes their services as “health care that feels like self-care,” and connects patients with doctors that can prescribe medication to be delivered in the mail with no need for an in-person visit.
+The brand describes their services as “health care that feels like self-care,” and connects patients with doctors who can prescribe medication to be delivered in the mail, with no need for an in-person visit.

-But does For Hers have better options for mental health care than other online health platforms or is it just branded better?
-How does the price of the same medication compare between For Hers and other platforms?
+But how does the price of the same medication compare between For Hers and other platforms?
 Does gendered mental health treatment even make sense?
-And how do real users describe and rate the For Hers platform?
+And how do real users describe their experience using For Hers?

-In this article we’ll answer all of these questions and more as we compare the price of the same medication between For Hers and Cost Plus Drugs, a low-cost prescription medication venture.
+In this article we’ll answer all of these questions and more, as we compare the price of the same medication between For Hers and Cost Plus Drugs, a low-cost prescription medication startup.

-We’ll also share our thoughts on gendered treatment of mental health, give our thoughts on whether the For Hers platform is worth the money and share real, unsponsored user reviews of For Hers.
+We’ll also share our thoughts on gendered treatment of mental health, give our take on whether or not the For Hers platform is worth the money, and share real For Hers user reviews.

 Is For Hers Overpriced?